 The death of a loved one can cause tremendous stress and sorrow.
-We hope our Information for Families brochure (PDF 138K) will assist you during the grieving process, and help answer questions about the autopsy process and the role of the Medical Examiner.
+We hope our information for families brochure (PDF) will assist you during the grieving process, and help answer questions about the autopsy process and the role of the medical examiner.

-If you are the immediate next-of-kin and desire a copy of an autopsy report, please complete the below form, enclose payment and return to the Medical Examiner's Office.
+An autopsy is not always done as part of the investigation/examination process.
+If you are unsure whether an autopsy was completed, please contact us at 612-215-6300.
+If an autopsy was completed and you are the immediate next of kin and would like a copy of an autopsy report, please complete the form below, enclose payment and return to the Medical Examiner's Office.

 The funeral director handling the final arrangements for your loved one can assist you in getting copies of the death certificate.

 You can also obtain certified copies from Vital Records offices in: